mikeholscher/zmk-config-mikefive/readme.md

 I will update this page when there is news, and post on r/ergomechkeyboards or r/olkb too.

 ### 2024-07-16 3D CAD file of PG1316S switch now available!
 I received a lot of questions about the availability of a 3D CAD file of the switch and keycap of the PG1316S.
 Well, I asked Kailh if I could share, and I can!
 You can find it in the [files folder](/files).
 I also used the switch model to render images like below and select matching materials before I had the prototype produced.
+NOTE: This is the original 3D CAD file I received from Kailh.
+I noticed the switch dimensions are spot-on and the inside of the keycap is too but the outside of the keycap is too small.
+In reality, the keycap is 16.25mm vertically and 16.05mm horizontally.

 ![](images/mikefive%20Rendering%20Front.jpg)